 Two of the most important things for designers to understand are how people use products and how they take in information.
 Whether designing a brochure that advertises a new car, an interactive web site about the new car, or the body of the new car itself, designers must place things where the user needs and expects them to be for the design to be most successful.
 They must also make everything quick and easy to use and understand.

 - Bachelor of Science in Digital Media and Design

 - Bachelor of Science in Graphic Design

-- Associate of Science in Graphic Communication
+- Bachelor of Science in Product Design

 Graphic Design is considered a broad field of study.
-There are many different types of design—packaging, signage, documents, books, logos, and digital publishing, such as eBooks and digital magazines.
+There are many different types of design: packaging, signage, documents, books, logos, and digital publishing, such as eBooks and digital magazines.
 Or, a designer may focus on a single interest.
 Regardless, all these various design disciplines have common threads.